 There used to be just three ways to use dodge and burn in Lightroom Classic for different scenarios.
 They were:

 - Radial filter

 Update: As of the end of 2022 these tools were renamed and moved into the Masking panel and several other ways of dodging and burning with masks were added.
 Since then dodge and burn in Lightroom has become fantastically advanced, but not complex to use.

 1. Lightroom adjustment brush

 The most local way to use dodge and burn in Lightroom Classic is with the adjustment brush.
-You can use it for as small or as large and area as you need, Because you simply paint over the area with the brush, it’s really versatile.
+You can use it for as small or as large an area as you need.
+Because you simply paint over the area with the brush, it’s really versatile.

 2. Lightroom radial filter

 The quickest way to dodge and burn many different areas of an image in Lightroom is by using different radial filters on each area you want to either dodge or burn.